-According to Black's Law Dictionary, "curriculum" refers to the "set of studies or courses for a particular period, designated by a school or branch of a school."
-But curriculum also refers to the complete range of activities designed by an educational institution to foster education.
-Fundamentally, curriculum outlines what students are supposed to learn and how they are to do it.
-Because there is much room for divergence of personal viewpoints in these issues, a school's curriculum fosters some of the most emotional and contentious debates in education law.
+In the legal and educational world, "curriculum" refers to the "set of studies or courses for a particular period, designated by a school or branch of a school."
+This definition includes the complete range of activities and instructional materials designed by an educational institution to foster education.
+Fundamentally, curriculum outlines what students are supposed to learn and how to learn it.
+Because so many people can reasonably disagree on these issues, a school's curriculum fosters some of the most emotional and contentious debates in education law.

 What Does Curriculum Address?

 From a legal perspective, curriculum issues focus on two areas:

 The range of courses or instructional programs available to students

 The aggregate of activities, materials, procedures, and instructional aides used in the instructional program